Leyland Titan (B15): Ex-London vehicles

-Withdrawals began in December 1992, just after the Daimler Fleetline buses withdrawal and large numbers passing to other operators.
 The most significant user of former London Titans was Merseyside's largest bus operator Merseybus, who between 1992 and 1994, purchased approximately 250 Titans in a deal with London Buses for use by Gillmoss depot in Liverpool.
-These Titans, following mechanical assessment by MTL Engineering and an initial period of running in London configuration, would be extensively refurbished to have centre exit doors removed, seats retrimmed into standard MTL moquette, fitted with accessibility features recommended by the Disabled Persons Transport Advisory Committee (DiPTAC) and being painted into standard Merseybus livery before re-entering service in Liverpool to replace life-expired Leyland Atlanteans in the Merseybus fleet.
+These Titans, following mechanical assessment by in-house engineering company MTL Engineering and an initial period of running in London configuration, were extensively refurbished before re-entering service in Liverpool to replace life-expired Leyland Atlanteans in the Merseybus fleet, having centre exit doors removed, seats retrimmed into standard MTL moquette, accessibility features fitted under the recommendations of the Disabled Persons Transport Advisory Committee (DiPTAC) and being painted into standard Merseybus livery.